The Weihrauch degree of finding Nash equilibria in multiplayer games: An open question and a remark

 \section{An open question and a remark}

-Our main theorem showing that $\aouc^* \leqW \mathrm{Nash} \leqW \aouc^\diamond$ immediately leads us to the question which of those reductions are strict.
-As pointed out above, by \cite{pauly-kihara2-mfcs} it holds $\aouc^* \leW \aouc^\diamond$, so at least one of the two reductions is strict.
-Since the degrees of $\aouc^*$ and $\aouc^\diamond$ are very similar in many ways, few of the established techniques are available to resolve this situation.
-The use of the recursion theorem as demonstrated in \cite{pauly-kihara2-mfcs,pauly-kihara5-tamc} might be possible, but certainly seems very challenging.
+Our main theorem demonstrates that $\aouc^* \leqW \mathrm{Nash} \leqW \aouc^\diamond$ which immediately raises the question of which of those reductions are strict.
+As previously mentioned, according to \cite{pauly-kihara2-mfcs} it is established that $\aouc^* \leW \aouc^\diamond$, implying that at least one of the two reductions is strict.
+Since the degrees of $\aouc^*$ and $\aouc^\diamond$ exhibit significant similarities in various aspects, only a few of the established techniques are available to resolve this situation.
+While the use of the recursion theorem as demonstrated in \cite{pauly-kihara2-mfcs,pauly-kihara5-tamc} might be possible, it certainly presents a considerable challenge.

-A very similar question was left open in \cite[Section 5]{pauly-kihara2-mfcs}.
-There, two variants of Gaussian elimination were defined as follows:
+A similar question was left unresolved in \cite[Section 5]{pauly-kihara2-mfcs}.
+In that work, two variants of Gaussian elimination were defined as follows:

 \begin{definition}[\cite{pauly-kihara2-mfcs}] $\textrm{LU-Decomp}_{P,Q}$ takes as input a matrix $A$, and outputs permutation matrices $P$, $Q$, a matrix $U$ in upper echelon form and a matrix $L$ in lower echelon form with all diagonal elements being $1$ such that $PAQ = LU$.
 By $\textrm{LU-Decomp}_{Q}$ we denote the extension where $P$ is required to be the identity matrix. \end{definition}